Summary ofAct 3 Scene 5 Romeo and Juliet

 Themes and Symbolism

 Act 3, Scene 5 is rich with themes that resonate throughout the play.
 The most prominent is the theme of fate versus free will.
 Juliet’s actions are driven by her belief in love as a force that can overcome destiny, yet her plan is ultimately doomed by the very forces that have shaped their lives.
 The play’s prologue refers to the lovers as “star-crossed,” suggesting that their tragedy is predetermined.
-Even so, Juliet’s choices in this scene demonstrate her attempt to assert control over her destiny, even if it is futile.
+That said, Juliet’s choices in this scene demonstrate her attempt to assert control over her destiny, even if it is futile.

 Another key theme is the role of communication.
 The failure of